Mine-Haha, or On the Bodily Education of Young Girls: Reception

 The critic Elizabeth Boa has suggested that the story can be read in at least three ways.
 In the first, the children inhabit a utopia, an alternative childhood, where "a bodily culture of the senses is set against the mind as the source of illusion".
 The second reading is dystopian: a "nightmare world of rigid control" enforced by the children themselves.
 The third way is to view it as a "grotesque satire of the way in which girls are actually brought up".
 The English translator of Mine-Haha, Philip Ward, points to Wedekind’s equivocal attitude towards the feminist movement of his day, his taste for voyeurism and biological essentialism conflicting with his radical ideas on education and marriage: "we applaud Wedekind’s insight, while perhaps fretting about his motivation in arriving at it".
 The work was praised, with reservations, by Leon Trotsky.
 Theodor W. Adorno placed it, alongside Edgar Allan Poe's Pym, among the "greatest works" of "fantastic art".
 More recently, the singer Marianne Faithfull has described it as "a fairy tale that morphs into something far more grotesque – a psycho-sexual Expressionist fable".

-The title Mine-Haha is a Germanised form of "Minnehaha", the name of Hiawatha’s lover in The Song of Hiawatha by Longfellow.
+The title Mine-Haha is a Germanised form of "Minnehaha", the name of Hiawatha’s lover in The Song of Hiawatha by Henry Wadsworth Longfellow.